gfragi/haic_benchmark_suite/README.md

 - **FooterComponent.vue** - The footer for all pages.
 - **AppSidebar.vue** - The sidebar containing navigation links.
 - **ConfigForm.vue** - Form for creating/editing evaluation configurations.
-- **EvaluationConfigList.vue** - Displays a list of evaluation configurations.
+- **ConfigList.vue** - Displays a list of evaluation configurations.
 - **LogIngestionForm.vue** - Form to ingest logs.

 ### Views